DZD-eV-Diabetes-Research/redcap-docker/examples/instance_with_cron/README.md

-# Simple docker compose example
+# docker compose example with mail and cron enabled

-This is the most basic compose to start a lcoal instance of REDCap.